-Freely give advice.
+Marketing for coaches works best when you freely give advice.
 Let this be an opportunity for you to highlight your expertise and an attitude of service.
 We must always be willing to give value for free before anyone would ever think about investing with us.
 So help the person.
 If they have more questions, continue to answer them.
 Let the person seeking advice guide your interaction.
 If they want to learn more about how you can help them, they will message you privately.
 And always remember, there will be others that read your advice and this opens the opportunity for even more relationship building.

 Sleazy Marketing Tactic #5: Fake Promises or Information